plproxy/plproxy/doc/config.md

 This is called when a new partition configuration needs to be loaded.
 It should return connect strings to the partitions in the cluster.
 The connstrings should be returned in the correct order.
-The total number of connstrings returned must be a power of 2.
+The total number of connstrings returned must be a power of 2 unless hashing is disabled.
 If two or more connstrings are equal then they will use the same connection.

 If the string `user=` does not appear in a connect string then `user=CURRENT_USER` will be appended to the connection string by PL/Proxy.